The power of opposites

 Then we repeat all of the sequence above but this time bending to the left in Standing Crescent pose.

-As the Moon Salutation sequence focuses mainly on the lower body, it’s great for people who have trouble resting their body weight on their arms and there are many physical benefits to the practice.
-The exercise stretches and strengthens all of the major muscle groups, aids flexibility and increases the functioning and balance of the respiratory, circulatory and digestive systems.
+The Moon Salutation sequence focuses mainly on the lower body, so it’s great for people who want to avoid bearing weight on their arms.
+There are also many physical benefits to the practice.
+The sequence stretches and strengthens all of the major muscle groups.
+It aids flexibility and increases the functioning and balance of the respiratory, circulatory and digestive systems.